albagon/ny-diner/README.md

 1. Models will include at least…
 * Two classes with primary keys at at least two attributes each
-* [Optional but encouraged] One-to-many or many-to-many relationships between classes
+* One-to-many relationship between classes

 2. Endpoints will include at least…
 * Two GET requests